shadowezz/Productiv/docs/DeveloperGuide.md

 ![SwitchModeSequenceDiagram](images/SwitchModeSequenceDiagram.png)
 Figure <?> Switch Command Sequence Diagram (In Progress)

-The user input is passed to LogicModeManager.
+The user input is passed to `LogicModeManager`.
 `LogicModeManager` then returns a `CommandResult` containing the mode that Productiv should switch to.
 `MainWindow` then reflects the corresponding list in the user interface and will pass subsequent user inputs to the corresponding `LogicManager`.